We may earn money when you click our links.

-If you’re like millions of Americans, you’ve likely experienced the frustration of watching your cable internet bill increase year after year.
-Incumbent cable providers like Xfinity, Spectrum, Optimum, and Cox are notorious for steadily raising prices, forcing customers to either accept higher costs or call their dreaded retention department every year, threatening to cancel.
+If you’re like millions of Americans, you’ve likely experienced the frustration of seeing your internet bill increase year after year.
+In fact, 63% of Americans saw an increase in their internet bill last year.
+Big internet providers like Xfinity and Spectrum have a reputation for steadily raising prices, forcing customers to either accept higher costs or call their retention department every year, threatening to cancel.
 It can feel like a never-ending cycle.

-But the good news is that times are changing, and most people have access to multiple high-speed internet options.
-If you still find yourself stuck with your local cable provider, it’s never been a better time to change providers or negotiate for a better deal.
-Here’s how to effectively negotiate your internet bill, even if you’re stuck with cable for now.
+But the good news is that most people have access to multiple fast internet options.
+If you think you’re stuck paying a high price from your current internet provider, there has never been a better time to shop for a new provider or negotiate a better deal.

 Use Competing Offers When Threatening to Cancel

 One of the most effective ways to lower your internet bill is to leverage competing offers.
-Even if internet providers like T-Mobile and Verizon’s 5G home internet aren’t available in your area yet, your cable company doesn’t need to know that.
+Even if internet providers like T-Mobile and Verizon’s 5G home internet aren’t available in your area yet, your internet company doesn’t need to know that.
 Mention these competitive options with pricing starting at less than $50 a month.
-Cable companies fear losing customers to these affordable alternatives, so they may offer you a better deal just to keep you onboard.
+Big internet companies fear losing customers to these affordable alternatives, so they may offer you a better deal just to keep you onboard.

-When negotiating, the cable companies might try to tempt you with offers for higher speeds at the same or a lower price than you’re currently paying.
+When negotiating, your internet company might try to tempt you with offers for higher speeds at the same or a lower price than you’re currently paying.
 For instance, if you’re paying $90 per month for 300Mbps internet service and the provider offers you 1Gbps internet at a “discounted” price of $65, it can seem like a great deal.
 But here’s the catch: higher speeds don’t translate into a better experience for most users.

 For most households, anywhere from 100 to 300Mbps is more than enough for everyday tasks like streaming, browsing, and gaming.
 Even if you have multiple heavy internet users in your household, faster speeds won’t provide noticeable improvements in your experience.
 Instead, push your provider to focus on giving you the best possible price for the plan you’re already using.
 A low-cost plan with decent speeds is likely all you need.